dotnet/docs/docs/core/porting/upgrade-assistant-wcf.md

 # Upgrade a WCF Server-side Project to use CoreWCF on .NET 6

 > [!IMPORTANT]
 > This article was written before the release of the Upgrade Assistant extension for Visual Studio and it uses the legacy CLI tool.
-For more information, see [Install the .NET Upgrade Assistant (legacy)](upgrade-assistant-install-legacy.md).
+For more information, see [Use the legacy .NET Upgrade Assistant](upgrade-assistant-install-legacy.md).

 The .NET Upgrade Assistant is a command-line tool that can assist with upgrading an existing WCF Server-side project on .NET Framework to use CoreWCF services on .NET 6.
 This article provides: